smith-doug/rmi_driver/README.md

 **Driver:**
 This class loads plugins, creates connections, and publishes aggregate topics.

-- @todo loading parameters from a config file.
+- Multiple robots can be defined in a yaml file.
 Each robot has a connection entry that contains:
     + namespace
     + ip/base port
     + package name of the plugin